ubidots/ubidots-c/README.rst

       return 0;
     }

-An example of how using collections (saving multiple values in a single request) follows.
+Collections, a feature of Ubidots which allows saving of multiple values with a single request, are supported.
+A quick example of how to use collections follows:

 .. code-block:: c